SteveGoodenough/pico-keypad/README.md

 I adapted this from a gist I found but made this so I could customize what each key does, and each key can be a keyboard shortcut or consumer code (like media controls)

 I'll add more details later about the keypad itself etc

+note: button 16, bottom right key will turn on/off the light effect. commented out code were me playing with other effects.